Table of Contents

 Explanation:

-• quality(‘auto’): Automatically adjusts the quality of the video based on the viewing device and format.
+- quality(‘auto’): Automatically adjusts video quality based on the viewing device and format.

-By utilizing the transformation and optimization, you can enhance media handling, improve load times, and optimize user experience.
-If you want to build a website with the best practices that ensure performance, consider getting assistance from our Laravel development services.
+By leveraging transformations and optimizations, you can enhance media handling, improve load times, and enhance the user experience.
+If you want to build a website that follows best practices to ensure performance, consider our Laravel development services.

 FAQs About Laravel Cloudinary